 My nephew used to hate mashed potatoes.
 I never understood that.
 Maybe he should have had these Easy Garlic Mashed Potatoes, because they include lots of hearty potato flavor.
 This is our go-t0 mashed potatoes recipe!

-Of course, you need some color on your plate in addition to another vegetable and these Balsamic Glazed Roasted Carrots plays the part perfectly!
-We love carrots as a side dish.
+Of course, you need some color on your plate in addition to another vegetable and this Vegan Sweet Potato Casserole plays the part perfectly!
+We love sweet potatoes as a side dish.
 I think you will too after trying this recipe!

 I worked hard to prepare the perfect pie recipe that would be tasty, accessible and most of all super easy.
 Therefore, this vegan Chocolate Peanut Butter Pie uses only five ingredients and will have your family singing your praises.
 You don’t have to tell them how easy it was to make.
 It’ll be our secret. [wink, wink]

 So, those are the recipes for part of the meal.
 Then, just follow the instructions on the back of the packages for the Field Roast (or other vegan turkey alternatives) and the Rhodes Dinner Rolls and you’ll be singing, “Come and Get It!” before you know it!

 Finally, here are some other delicious vegan and/or vegetarian Thanksgiving recipes you might want to check out: